 Continuing Therapy Sessions to be paid in advance for each month

-In Person Marathon Sessions (Usually on weekends)
+In Person/Online Marathon Sessions (Usually on Thursday and Friday or Friday and Saturday)

 Call 214-326-4466 for more information.